-Blogs by author: Andy Rowland , Head of Customer Innovation: Energy, Resources and Automotive, BT.
+Blogs by author: Andy Rowland , Head of Customer Innovation: Energy, Resources and Manufacturing, BT.

 With personal connected devices increasingly being used to launch attacks, Andy Rowland explains why it’s the ‘war of the bots’ that will lead cyber security in the future.

 The Internet of Things Hackathon.

 Two weeks ago we ran our first Internet of Things Hackathon, and 60 people gathered expectantly at our Infinity Lab in Shoreditch.
 I was leading our vehicle team: ‘Stig’s Connected Cousins’, the plan being to spend two frantic days and nights coding.
 The objective?
 To derive greater value from existing vehicle sensor data.

 Vehicle telemetry and Britain’s road toll.